amordahl/RethinkingAndroid_ISSTA2021_FossDroid_Dataset/README.md

 ### Ground Truths

-Ground truths are included in a file called groundtruths.xml.
+Ground truths are included in a file called [groundtruths.xml](https://github.com/amordahl/fdroid_package/blob/ISSTA2021/flows/groundtruths.xml).
 These files contain a subset of flows from the corresponding all_flows_*.xml file, but with an additional element, "classification", which encodes the ground truth.
 The ground truth can be one of the following:

-TRUE: a true positive
+TRUE (n=63): a true positive
-FALSE: a false positive
+FALSE (n=693): a false positive
-UNKNOWN: inconclusive because data flow was too complex.
+UNKNOWN (n=31): inconclusive because data flow was too complex.
-NATIVE: inconclusive because the flow went into native code.
+NATIVE (n=4): inconclusive because the flow went into native code.
-MISMATCH: inconclusive because the source and/or sink could not be found in the source code.
+MISMATCH (n=48): inconclusive because the source and/or sink could not be found in the source code.

 ### Justifications